pranavkubc/2020/README.md

-# 2020
+# QML MNIST Classification
-Repository with notebooks for Qiskit Challenge India 2020
+Repository with notebooks for MNIST classification using QML using various feature maps and quantum circuits